 Coronavirus (COVID-19) tests are available for everyone who lives in Thurrock.

 Tests are provided free by the NHS.
-If you have symptoms of COVID-19, or you've had contact with someone who has tested positive, you'll get the type of test that is sent to a lab (called a 'PCR' test).
+If you have symptoms of COVID-19 – even if mild – or you've had contact with someone who has tested positive, you'll get the type of test that is sent to a laboratory (called a 'PCR' test).
 Otherwise, you'll get a rapid swab test (called a 'lateral flow' test).

 Lateral flow tests are designed for rapid testing of people who don't have symptoms of COVID-19 but could be carrying the virus without knowing – 1 in 3 people with coronavirus don’t show symptoms.
 By getting a regular test you can help the NHS and avoid spreading COVID-19 to family, friends and colleagues.
 You should get tested even if you've been given a vaccine.

-You can still get tested if you've been asked to self-isolate for 10 days by NHS Test and Trace or by our own Public Health team, but you must complete your period of self-isolation, even if you test negative.
+You can still get tested if you've been asked to self-isolate for 10 days by NHS Test and Trace or by our Public Health team, but you must complete your period of self-isolation even if you test negative.